Nana-Owusu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9 displays the last line of the file iacta
 Task 10 deletes all regular files in .js
 Task 11 makes the directories count
-Task 12 displays the 10 newest files in the current directory
+Task 12 displays the 10 newest files in the current directory Task 13 takes a list of words as input and prints only words that appear exactly once